We created Dashlane for the two billion people that use the web.

 Based in New York City, FirstMark Capital invests in ground-breaking companies that are creating new markets with innovative technology solutions or fundamentally changing existing markets by applying a fresh approach and new business model.
 A venture leader with more than $2 billion in capital commitments, FirstMark's team of investment and operations professionals have decades of real-world experience and leadership in core technology markets, making the firm uniquely qualified to offer industry insight, relationships and the operational expertise to build lasting businesses.

 Emmanuel is Dashlane's CEO.
-He has more than 15 years experience in management, international business and product innovation across high-tech, media entertainment and distribution industries.
+He has more than 20 years of experience in executive management of global businesses and product innovation across the high-tech and media industries.
 Before joining Dashlane, Schalit was the CEO of CBS Outdoor France, a national leader in outdoor advertising.
-Prior to that, he was Senior Vice President and Chief Strategy Officer at Los Angeles-based Vivendi Universal Games, which was the holding company for leading games studios such as Blizzard Entertainment and Sierra Entertainment.
+Prior to that, he was SVP and Chief Strategy Officer at Vivendi Universal Games (today Activision Blizzard.
 Emmanuel was also previously the founder and CEO of flipside.com, a leader in online games with more than 15 million unique visitors.
 Schalit holds a Master's degree from Ecole Polytechnique in Paris, and a Ph.D., in Computer Science from Université de Toulouse.
 He also studied Marketing and Finance in the Executive Education program at Harvard Business School.